winitzki/scall/tutorial/programming_dhall.md

 #### Types of higher-order functions

-A curried function returns a function, so its type has the form `something → (something → something)`.
+A curried function returns a function, so its type looks like `something → (something → something)`.
 An example is the function `f` defined above: its type is written as `Natural → (Natural → Natural)`.

 ```dhall